 At some stage during your time boarding, you may feel you are missing home.
 Please tell someone how you feel.
-You can always speak to your houseparents, gap students, your friends, tutors or any other member of staff.
+You can always speak to your Houseparents, your friends, tutors or any other member of staff.
 Talking is the first step towards making you feel better.